hpssjellis/maker100/README.md

-By: Jeremy Ellis Tech Teacher, BC, Canada
+By: Jeremy Ellis, Tech Teacher, BC, Canada

 ###### Use at your own risk!